GRarer/boop/README.md

 ## Setup

 This project uses [NPM](https://www.npmjs.com/), the package manager for the JavaScript/TypeScript/Node ecosystem.
-With NPM installed, navigate to the backend and frontend directories and run `npm install` in each to install the dependencies for both modules.
+With NPM installed, navigate to the backend, frontend, and core directories and run `npm install` in each to install the dependencies.

 You will also need to install [PostgreSQL](https://www.postgresql.org/download/) version 13, which provides the SQL relational database system used by the backend.
 You may need to manually add the Postgres `psql` command-line